 When you are living in a backpackers environment and you’re not sure what local activities to do, the best thing to do is to speak to other backpackers to see what they recommend.
 I walked around Nomads Melbourne and asked for advice.
-I already heard some good stories from friends who hired a car and went to Phillip Island.
+I’d already heard some good stories from friends who hired a car and went to Phillip Island.
 I was enthusiastic when I heard them talk about the stunning beaches and the general vibe on the island.
 Unfortunately, they could not see the Penguin Parade that the island is famous for without tickets or going a tour.

 My choice was finally made!
 I would go to Phillip Island and let a tour guide show me all the ins and outs of the island.

-My pick up was pretty early and I was excited to leave the hostel and CBD for a long day on the road.
-With tonnes of facts and jokes from the driver, we arrived with the tour bus at Maru Koala and animal park.
+The day starts early but the tour guide will get you into the spirit of the day by telling jokes and giving you loads of facts.
 I wasn’t well prepared and thought I was just going to see the coastline, but what a welcome surprise that I could feed Koala’s, Wallabies and Kangaroos and even an old time favourite; the horse at Maru Koala & Animal Park.

 The discovery of the day was definitely the Wallaby; no one told me that mini-kangaroos were Wallabies.
 All the must-see Aussie animals were represented, including some sheep shearing demonstrations and an optional photo-shoot with a Koala, AWESOME!